praclet/ctf_osint/challenges/level03/shoplifter_shoplifting_2/shoplifter_shoplifting_2.md

 Requirements: shoplifter_shoplifting_1

 ## Message
 Thanks to the info about the phone you provided,
-Sadly the one that we were intrested in has already been receptionned by someone else.
+Sadly as you may have seen, someone has already receptionned it.
-We went to the lost objects at the train station the SAME DAY the object got returned, and tricked the receptionnist into giving us the name of the personn that got his hand on the mobile phone we are looking for.
+We went to the lost objects at the train station the SAME DAY the object got returned.
+We tricked the receptionnist into giving us the name of the personn that got his hand on the mobile phone we are looking for.
 "James Wang"
 Wont be an easy task... or will it?
 Maybe you can try to recon and do some dork on social media ?